Adaptive Product Strategy: Building Plans That Thrive on Uncertainty

 I've seen this pattern repeatedly when people from big shiny brands joined our startup or legacy company and flamed out quickly.
 They brought in their playbook of tools and methods, tried to institute them, and then found out that they do not result in the same growth they had at the big firm.
 Unfortunately, this time they don't have a monopoly behind them to validate every decision.

-The fact is, dealing with real change and disruption is tough and it needs more than a one-size-fits all solution.
-It actually requires a different skillset.
-Instead of just getting your board and riding the wave with everyone else in the office without falling over, you actually have to do some deep analysis, build some trust, and make some hard decisions.
-You have to figure out what you really have, what the market is doing, who the old and new competitors are, what the options are, and what the potential outcomes can be.
+Dealing with real change and disruption is tough and needs more than a one-size-fits-all solution.
+It requires a different skillset.
+Instead of just riding the wave with everyone else, you actually have to do deep analysis, build trust, and make hard decisions.
+You have to figure out what you really have, what the market is doing, who the competitors are, what the options are, and what the potential outcomes can be.
 It's more complicated, more stressful, and more confusing.

 In an uncertain world, the most important quality to have is humility.
 You have to recognize that what worked before may not work today.
 You have to learn from everyone.
 You have to be willing to overturn hard-earned knowledge and question settled truths.
 You also have to ask the scary questions and be willing to disrupt your own business.
 Because, as we all know, if you don't disrupt your business, your competitors or the startup ecosystem definitely will.